 - To Book your program, please contact our Education Coordinator at email@example.com or use our Reserve Your Program form to check for availability.

-- Education programs are a full 90 minutes in duration.
+- Education Programs include a full 90 minutes of activities.

 - Morning Sessions